department-of-veterans-affairs/vets-website/va-gov/pages/health-care/view-test-lab-results.md

 Yes.
 This is a secure website.
 We follow strict security policies and practices to protect your personal health information.

-If you print or download anything from the website (like lab result details), you’ll need to take responsibility for protecting that information. <br>
+If you print or download anything from the website (like lab results), you’ll need to take responsibility for protecting that information. <br>
 [Get tips for protecting your personal health information](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/protecting-your-personal-health-information).

 </div>